squidfunk/iframe-worker/README.md

 <script src="https://unpkg.com/iframe-worker/shim"></script>
 ```

-... or bundle the shim with your application:
+... or install and bundle the shim with your application:

 ``` js
 import "iframe-worker/shim"
 ```

-... or use `IFrameWorker` programmatically:
+The shim will only mount if the document is served locally via `file://`.
+You
+can also use `IFrameWorker` programmatically to customize the integration:

 ``` js
 import { IFrameWorker } from "iframe-worker"
 ```

-The shim will only mount if the document is served via `file://`.

 ## Caveats